ghga-de/milestones-docs/57-monkfish/technical_specification.md

 S3, and the secrets vault.
 Namely, the needs are twofold:
 - To set a predefined state before running the tests, for example:
   - Empty or prepopulate databases
-  - Publish to or clear out from Apache Kafka topics
+  - Publish or delete events
   - Add a secret to the vault
-  - Populate an object or objects to an S3 bucket
+  - Populate object(s) to an S3 bucket
   - Etc.
-- To examine the state after or in between tests (whitebox testing)
+- To examine the state of the aforementioned technologies after or in between tests (whitebox testing)

-Right now, there's not a clean way to achieve those needs.
+Right now, there's not a clean way to achieve these needs.
-A dedicated service can offer a simple solution to these problems and allow test bed processes to programmatically seed, reset, modify and examine databases through a single RESTful API.
+A dedicated service can offer a simple solution and allow test bed processes to programmatically seed, reset, modify and examine databases through a single RESTful API.